-The general rule is to pick a flex that is half your body weight.
-Therefore if you weigh 100 pounds a 50 flex stick might be ideal.
+We get this question all of the time, don't worry.
+Our answer is that the general rule is to pick a flex that is half your body weight.
+Therefore, if you weigh 100 pounds a 50 flex stick might be ideal.

-Feel free to comment or ask questions below.......
+Feel free to email us with any questions on buying a stick, or comment and ask questions below.......